mdkma/biometrics-exam-questions/README.md

 > As you know, there are two doors used in the current E-Channel border application.
 The first one could need to show a personal HK ID card, and the second to obtain user's fingerprint and match with the record in the DB.
 If only one door to be used, how to implement this application?
 Please draw the necessary flowcharts to point out the common functions and the differences between these two doors and the one door E-Channel border application.

+Identity identification based on your physical characteristics or behavioral patterns.
+One door is using the identify identification.
+While the two door design is using the identify verification.

 ### 2